 Lupa - July 2012

-Lupa, a 10 year-old spayed female presented to Southeast Veterinary Neurology for further evaluation of difficulty walking.
+Lupa, a 10 year-old spayed female presented to Southeast Veterinary Neurology (SEVN) for further evaluation of difficulty walking.
 Initially, she was weak on her right side, however, it quickly progressed to involve all four legs.

 On examination, she was alert and responsive.
 Her cranial nerves were normal–there was no evidence of nystagmus, facial nerve paralysis or blindness.
 Postural reactions were absent in all four legs.
 Spinal reflexes and gait are demonstrated in the following video.